Contributing to PDM#

 - Add the fork as a new remote:

-bash $ git remote add fork https://github.com/yourname/pdm.git $ git fetch forkwhere
+$ git remote add fork https://github.com/yourname/pdm.git $ git fetch fork

 forkis the remote name of the fork repository.

 ProTips: 1.
-Don't modify code on the master branch, the master branch should always keep in track with origin/master.
+Don't modify code on the master branch, the master branch should always keep track of origin/master.

 To update master branch to date:

 1 2 3